tpulatha/sdl_ios_guides/docs/RPC Builder/index.md

 The SmartDeviceLink (SDL) RPC Builder app is a free iOS app designed to help developers understand the SDL interface and how remote procedure calls (RPCs) work.
 Use the app to send and receive RPCs with a SDL Core without writing any code.

 !!!
 NOTE
 In order for the RPC Builder app to work correctly, all commands must be executed in proper sequence.
-For example, when creating a custom menu, a *performInteraction* call will only be successful if sent after a *createInteractionChoiceSet* call.
+For example, a *performInteraction* call will only be successful if sent after a *createInteractionChoiceSet* call.
 To find more information about how to properly set up a sequence of commands, please reference the [SDL App Developer Documentation](https://smartdevicelink.com/docs/iOS/master/).
 !!!

 ## Getting Started